pinheiroGroup/Kinbiont.jl/docs/src/06_clustering/index.md

 )
 ```

+Useful when flat curves are noisy enough to escape a quantile filter but still
+lack a statistically significant linear trend.

 ### Strategy 2: `cluster_prescreen_constant` (recommended for noisy plates)

 Pre-screens before k-means using a quantile-ratio criterion.
 Curves where
-`q_high / q_low ≤ cluster_tol_const` are pinned to label `n_clusters`; k-means
+`q_high / q_low ≤ cluster_tol_const` (when `q_low > 0`) are pinned to label
-then runs only on dynamic curves.
-More biologically meaningful because k-means
+`n_clusters`; k-means then runs only on dynamic curves.
+More biologically
-never sees flat wells.
+meaningful because k-means never sees flat wells.

 ```julia
 opts = FitOptions(